EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

   for metric but ground control software used non-metric English.

 The list goes on; just search for something like "Famous Software Failures" to see more.
-And consider security- all the applications you use that are constantly being updated with security patches.
+And consider security - all the applications you use that are constantly being updated with security patches.
 What about those that aren't?
 Are they that good, or is security being ignored?